wp-plugins/wp-textmaster/readme.txt

-== Frequently asked questions ==
+== Frequently Asked Questions ==

-= How does the WordPress translation plugin work? =The translation plugin allows you to order translation, copywriting and proofreading of your pages or posts directly through WordPress.
-You can either create a new post/page with the finished text or replace existing posts and pages. = How do I make a purchase? =Making a purchase is simple.
+= How does the WordPress translation plugin work? =

+The translation plugin allows you to order translation, copywriting and proofreading of your pages or posts directly through WordPress.
+You can either create a new post/page with the finished text or replace existing posts and pages.

+= How do I make a purchase? =
+Making a purchase is simple.
 Just log into your account on TextMaster.com and buy à la carte or purchase a bundle (with extra bonus).
-You’ll see your credits the next time you use the translation plugin on WordPress.= How long will it take to process my order? =This depends on the size of your text and the options that you have chosen.
+You’ll see your credits the next time you use the translation plugin on WordPress.

+= How long will it take to process my order? =
+This depends on the size of your text and the options that you have chosen.
 The average turnaround time is 12 hours, although longer or more complex texts can take more time.

 Visit our FAQ page for more answers: <http://textmaster.com/client-faq>